ros-navigation/docs.nav2.org/configuration/packages/configuring-mppic.rst

 Visualization of the trajectories using ``visualize`` uses compute resources to back out trajectories for visualization and therefore slows compute time.
 It is not suggested that this parameter is set to ``true`` during a deployed use, but is a useful debug instrument while tuning the system, but use sparingly.
 Visualizing 2000 batches @ 56 points at 30 hz is *a lot*.

 The most common parameters you might want to start off changing are the velocity profiles (``vx_max``, ``vx_min``, ``wz_max``, and ``vy_max`` if holonomic) and the ``motion_model`` to correspond to your vehicle.
-Its wise to consider the ``prune_distance`` of the path plan in proportion to your maximum velocity and prediction horizon.
+Its wise to consider the ``prune_distance`` (used in Kilted and older) of the path plan in proportion to your maximum velocity and prediction horizon.
 The only deeper parameter that will likely need to be adjusted for your particular settings is the Obstacle critics' ``repulsion_weight`` since the tuning of this is proprtional to your inflation layer's radius.
 Higher radii should correspond to reduced ``repulsion_weight`` due to the penalty formation (e.g. ``inflation_radius - min_dist_to_obstacle``).
 If this penalty is too high, the robot will slow significantly when entering cost-space from non-cost space or jitter in narrow corridors.
 It is noteworthy, but likely not necessary to be changed, that the Obstacle critic may use the full footprint information if ``consider_footprint = true``, though comes at an increased compute cost.

 Otherwise, the parameters have been closely pre-tuned by your friendly neighborhood navigator to give you a decent starting point that hopefully you only need to retune for your specific desired behavior lightly (if at all).
 Varying costmap parameters or maximum speeds are the actions which require the most attention, as described below: